 A specific method to clearly identify a source within the body of a research or scholarly document (e.g. paper, book, article, report, etc.) See also Citation, OWL page on APA in-text Citations, OWL page on MLA in-text Citations, BCC Citation page, Citation Style,

 A specific type of search method within a database, catalog, or search engine that uses minimal limits or parameters.
 The search term(s) (word or phrase) may be located anywhere in the record (title, abstract, full text, subject heading, etc.) See also Author Search, Field(s), Search, Subject Search, Title Search, Tutorial: Choosing and Using Keywords

 A classification system developed by the Library of Congress used to assign subject headings and a call number.
 This process often groups items about a similar topic together.
-This system is used by most academic libraries including Milner Library.
+This system is used by most academic libraries including the Jonathan Edwards Library.
 See also Call numbers, Call Numbers: Library of Congress, Library of Congress site, Subject Heading, BCC LC Page

 At BCC we use Student and Staff IDs.
 The Library barcode, which is used to check out a book, and access article databases from off-campus, is printed on the back of the Student or Staff ID card.
 Student or Staff ID's are created right in the Library, so if you have any questions about how to use them, we are here to help you!